DevenPanchal/dsaj1j2/Heap/README.md

 Read about Heap Properties, Max Heap, Min Heap from Holczer balazs ppt, watch videos.

+Also watch : **Gale Macdowell's Heaps - https://www.youtube.com/watch?v=t0Cq6tVNRBA  **
+and refer to her code for how to resize the Heap

 #### Max Heap

 #### Min Heap